 Symptoms of tension headaches include:

 - A constant headache that doesn't throb or pulse.
-The pain or pressure is usually on both sides of your head.
+The pain or pressure is usually on both sides of the head.

-- Tightness around your forehead that may feel like a "vise grip."
+- Tightness around the forehead that may feel like a "vise grip."

-- Aching pain at your temples or the back of your head and neck.
+- Aching pain at the temples or the back of the head and neck.

 Unlike migraines, tension headaches usually don't occur with nausea, vomiting, or feeling sensitive to both light and noise.
-But light or noise could make your headache worse.
-Pain from a tension headache usually isn't severe and doesn't get in the way of your work or social life.
+But light or noise could make the headache worse.
+Pain from a tension headache usually isn't severe and doesn't get in the way of a person's school, work, or social life.
 But for some people, the pain is very bad or lasts a long time.